lyli888/Level-7A-Intro-to-HTML-CSS/README.md

 ## Latitude - Latitude Analysis Dashboard with Attitude

-Create a visualization dashboard website using [weather data](Resources/cities.csv).
+Create a visualization dashboard website using [weather data](cities.csv).

 In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
 We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.

 ### Website Requirements

-For reference, see the ["Screenshots" section](#screenshots) below.

 The website must consist of 7 pages total, including: